smt923/LED-in-space/README.md

 ## Tips/Hints for getting started

-* You'll have to add `hardware=true` and possibly `ignorecom12=true` on Windows to your configuration file, which for me on is located `steamapps\common\Objects in Space\ObjectsInSpace` - [more info here](https://oiswiki.sysadninjas.net/wiki/Getting_started_with_hardware)
+* You'll have to add `hardware=true` and possibly `ignorecom12=true` on Windows to your configuration file, which for me is located `steamapps\common\Objects in Space\ObjectsInSpace` - [more info here](https://oiswiki.sysadninjas.net/wiki/Getting_started_with_hardware)

-* Follow the instructions to get the library set up on the ArduinosInSpace repo above
+* Follow the instructions to get the library set up on the ArduinosInSpace repo linked above in the info section

 * Don't leave the serial monitor on, or anything else that accesses the Arduino over usb/serial so that the game can access it